coderpedrosilva/formacao-angular-13/README.md

 ## Trocar de versão do Angular

-1. Trocar a versão do Angular CLI (Globalmente)

 Se você deseja trocar a versão do Angular CLI instalada globalmente:

 a) Desinstalar a versão atual